 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control during treatment and for 1 week after the last dose.
 If a pregnancy occurs while you are using this medicine, tell your doctor right away.
-Do not breastfeed while you are using this medicine.

 This medicine may cause diarrhea, nausea, vomiting, or stomach pain in some patients.
 Ask your doctor or nurse about other ways to control these side effects.